Another setback for girl injured at Imagica theme park

-Mamta Rathi, who, with her mother, was seriously injured after a ride at the theme park malfunctioned, underwent a jaw surgery; she has been advised six months’ bed rest
+Mamta Rathi, who, with her mother, was seriously injured after a ride at the theme park malfunctioned, underwent a jaw surgery; she now has to deal with another setback.
+Here's more...

 The mother-daughter duo that was injured after a ride at Adlabs Imagica tilted to one side may have gone back to their home state, West Bengal.
 But, the two are still in trauma.
 Moreover, the girl will most probably miss her final exams, as the doctors have advised her six months of bed rest.